FalsePhilosopher/PS4-Linux/README.md

 # PS4-Linux

 PS4 Linux payloads on 11.00 where compiled from this [repo](https://github.com/kmeps4/PS4-Linux-Loader)
-Ps4 Linux payloads on 9.00 where downloaded from [PS4linux.com](https://ps4linux.com/downloads/)
+PS4 Linux payloads on 9.00 where downloaded from [PS4linux.com](https://ps4linux.com/downloads/)

-Mesa was compiled for arch.
+The initramfs is from [Hippie68](https://github.com/hippie68/psxitarch-how-to/releases/tag/v1.00) Mesa was compiled for arch.
 bzImage is [kernel 6.12.y](https://github.com/crashniels/linux) compiled with seccomp, zstd, zram, and btrfs support.